antoriri0125/antoriri0125/README.md

 I have mild dementia and I constantly forget who people are unless I see them occasionally, please remind me who you are if we've met/interacted before

 I'm a complex person and I'm not easy to become friends with, so please be cautious with me as I have a disorganized attachment style.
+(I get very comfortable and talkative with my close/best friends so if I act like this around you, congrats bud you're one of my BEST pals!!)

 Keep in mind that whether you see me as a chronically online person or not, remember that I'm a human being and my boundaries matter.
 So please  go away or stop when I ask you to.